top of page

 (Further) Explore Downtown

 A visit to Tupelo isn't complete without stopping in Reed's flagship location.
-The over 100-year-old department store consists of four specialty stores, including Reed's GumTree Bookstore, under one roof.
+The over 100-year-old department store has four specialty stores under one roof, including Reed's GumTree Bookstore.
 So take your time as you browse and potentially pick up a few items you didn't know you needed until you saw them.

-For a one-of-a-kind souvenir, head to Caron Gallery, which features Mississippi artists' works in various mediums.
-Treat yourself to the "My Mississippi Art Box."
-Similar to subscription boxes, it features a piece of art and a surprise from the gallery.
-For an additional art fix, make your way over to GumTree Museum of Art.
-The facility hosts free exhibits, special events year-round and more.
+For a one-of-a-kind souvenir, visit Caron Gallery, which features Mississippi artists' works in various mediums.
+Treat yourself to the "My Mississippi Art Box," which features an original artwork piece from the gallery's featured artists.
+Stop in the GumTree Museum to view the latest exhibit.
+The facility also hosts special events year-round and more.

 And while on the subject of art, check out the many murals that add color to downtown.

-Time your trip to Tupelo around a local production at Lyric Theatre (complete with its own ghost) or a concert or performance at Cadence Bank Arena and Conference Center.
+Time your trip to Tupelo around a local production at the Tupelo Community Theatre or a concert or performance at Cadence Bank Arena and Conference Center.

 Sip Some Mead